-The policy doesn't go far enough in the scope of protection it provides taking into account the highly protected status of these areas, including the villages within the National Park.
+The policy doesn't go far enough in the scope of protection it provides taking into account the highly protected status of these areas.
 Any fracking within 3.5km would inevitably impact on these qualities and the policy should prohibit fracking in these zones completely.

+4107/1143/M16

+Part d) i)

+The 3.5km buffer is supported.